batttuh/Flutter-Internship-Doc/README.md

 - In decoration we can make border
 - using obscureText can change the visibility password
 - AnimatedCrossFade make animation our icon

+<h2>TextFormField</h2>

+- We can use Form widget for making form and we need to define GlobalKey<FormState> key=GlobalKey();
+- Also in the Textformfield we need to use validator
+- With key we can control the text field
+- autoValidateMode:AutoValideMode.always trigger to validate method
+- DropdownButtonFormField can be used for selecting item in it

 <h2> ListView</h2>

 - we have not problem with height